-China has imposed sanctions on British politicians and organisations as a tit-for-tat retaliation over the UK government’s sanctions against Chinese officials for alleged human rights violations against its Uyghur minorities in Xinjiang province.
+China has imposed sanctions on British politicians and organizations as a tit-for-tat retaliation over the UK government’s sanctions against Chinese officials for alleged human rights violations against its Uyghur minorities in Xinjiang province.

-Members of Parliament (MPs) including former Conservative Party leader Iain Duncan Smith and Foreign Affairs Committee chairman Tom Tugendhat, Pakistani-origin Nusrat Ghani, Tim Loughton and House of Lords peers Baroness Kennedy and Lord Alton all members of the Inter-Parliamentary Alliance on China are named on the Chinese foreign ministry’s ban.
+Members of Parliament (MPs), including former Conservative Party leader Iain Duncan Smith and Foreign Affairs Committee chairman Tom Tugendhat, Pakistani-origin Nusrat Ghani, Tim Loughton, and House of Lords peer Baroness Kennedy, and Lord Alton, all members of the Inter-Parliamentary Alliance on China are named on the Chinese foreign ministry’s ban.

-Four organisations — including the China Research Group of MPs and Essex Court Chambers, which published a legal opinion describing China’s actions in Xinjiang as genocide — are also listed in the sanctions.
+Four organizations — including the China Research Group of MPs and Essex Court Chambers, which published a legal opinion describing China’s actions in Xinjiang as genocide — are also listed in the sanctions.

 The other groups in the list are Conservative Party Human Rights Commission and the Uighur Tribunal.